 like a lion they pin my hands and feet.

 No longer do we have a good parallel to the crucifixion story.
+(Let me note, however, that there are arguments for each interpretation of the verse.)

 Let’s reconsider those last words: “My God, why have you forsaken me?”
 Does forsaking Jesus sound like part of God’s plan?
 This doesn’t sound like the cool-headed, in-control Jesus written about in Luke and John.

 What it sounds like is Gnosticism (not in the Psalm, but when transplanted into the gospels).
-The gnostic Gospel of Philip (third century) explains it this way, “‘My God, My God, why, lord, have you forsaken me?’
+The Gnostic Gospel of Philip (third century) explains it this way, “‘My God, My God, why, lord, have you forsaken me?’
 [Jesus] spoke these words on the cross, for he had left that place.”
 That is, Christ the god entered Jesus the man at baptism (remember the dove?) but then abandoned Jesus at the crucifixion.

 Now consider the entire chapter.
 The apologetic claim rests on picking intriguing little fragments out of context, but taken as a whole this looks even less like the crucifixion story.